Sharp metastability threshold for an anisotropic bootstrap percolation model: Introduction

 \begin{theorem} Consider the dynamics described above, then

 \end{theorem}

-This model and the simple bootstrap percolation have very different behavior, as illustrated in the following pictures.
+This model and the simple bootstrap percolation have very different behavior, as illustrated in Figure \ref{fig1}.

-Combined with techniques of \cite{Duminil-CopinHolroyd} we believe that our proof paves the way towards a better understanding of general bootstrap percolation models.
+Combined with techniques of~\cite{Duminil-CopinHolroyd} we believe that our proof paves the way toward a better understanding of general bootstrap percolation models.
 More directly, the following models fall immediately into the scope of the proof.
-Consider the neighborhood $\NN_k$ defined by
+Consider the neighborhood $\NN _k$ of $(m,n)$ defined by

 and assume that the site $(m,n)$ becomes occupied as soon as $\NN_k$ contains $k+1$ occupied sites.
-Then
+Then the techniques developed in this article extend to this context, showing that